Caroline Peart: Later years and death

 From their home in Philadelphia, the family moved one more time in 1902 to Rosemont, before finally settling in West Chester in 1905, where they purchased a large home called "Ardossan Park".
 However, on January 25, 1906, John Peart died suddenly at the age of 66 after suffering from long bouts of illnesses in the years leading up to his death.
 In March, Peart and her mother moved into Ardossan Park.
-After this year, Peart rarely, if not at all, painted.
+After this year, Peart rarely, if at all, painted.

 On October 15, 1914, Peart married Christian Brinton, an art critic who has been credited with introducing the work of a wide variety of artists.
 She most likely became acquainted with the Brinton family through her cousin, N.C.
 Wyeth.
 The couple were both 44 years old when they married.
 Their marriage soon deteriorated in 1917, but their divorce wasn't official until 1921.

 In March 1920, Peart and her mother sold Ardossen and moved to Washington Boro.
 They also had an apartment in Atlantic City, New Jersey for a time.
 During the remainder of the 1920s and into the 1930s, Peart and her mother split their time between Washington Boro and Atlantic City, occasionally traveling to other states.
 The traveling was very hard for Peart, whose health was getting worse and worse.

-Martha Peart passed away at the age of 97 on December 8, 1940, while residing at the Turks Head Hotel in West Chester, Pennsylvania.
+Martha Peart died at the age of 97 on December 8, 1940, while residing at the Turks Head Hotel in West Chester, Pennsylvania.
 After her mother's death, Peart permanently moved to Washington Boro in 1941, living in a house that had no electricity, water, or even a bathroom.
 Her mental health was deteriorating, and she may have suffered from some sort of dementia as well as depression.

 In the early 1950s, a neighbor named Grace Sherick began to take care of the elderly Peart, which included taking her on errands or a drive, picking up items for her, or simply keeping her company.
 Sherick had also used funds from an inactive bank account of Peart's to help renovate the home and purchase a car.
 Sherick had become a much needed friend for Peart during the last few years of her life.

 About two weeks before Peart's death, she broke her hip after a fall.
 After being taken to the hospital, Peart was transferred to the Pickel Nursing Home in Columbia.
-She then passed away on October 12, 1963 at Lancaster General Hospital at the age of 93.
-She was cremated before being buried in her family's plot in Washington Boro.
+She then died on October 12, 1963, at Lancaster General Hospital at the age of 93.